fdileta/gitlab-dbt-project/.gitlab/merge_request_templates/dbt Model Changes.md

 #### Performance
 <details>
 <summary><i>Click to toggle Performance</i></summary>
+The aim of the Performance sections is to bring awareness to the performance of the models that are being changed.
+Not every change is expected to effect the performance of the model but understanding the model performance will support future development.
+Use your discretion on the effort put into this section of the Merge Request as is it not intended to be a blocker to development.

 - [ ] Using the [dbt Model Performance runbook](https://gitlab.com/gitlab-data/runbooks/-/blob/main/dbt_performance/model_build_performance.md) retrieve the performance categories for any changed or new models.
 - [ ] Follow the [guidelines](https://about.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/#guidance-for-checking-model-performance) in the handbook for improving the performance as needed.